-Curriculum Area Title of Unit of Work (where appropriate) Brief Description of what is being taught Literacy Non fiction Report Writing Children will read a variety of non-chronological reports about the Great Fire of London and discuss their features.
-Children will identify some of the technical terms needed to discuss report texts including: diagram, heading, key phrase, key word, layout, non-chronological, sub-heading.
-Recount Children will be writing recounts based on visits from History Off the Page.
+Curriculum Area Title of Unit of Work (where appropriate) Brief Description of what is being taught English Non fiction Recount Children will be writing recounts based on visits from History Off the Page.
 We will be looking at the use of time connectives, past tense and using view point to add extra detail.
 We will also be writing diary entries as if we were at the Great Fire of London.
-Fiction Stories with Familiar Settings - Eliot Midnight Superhero!
+Fiction The Silver Box We will be finding out about the mysterious silver box and will be writing our fact files, letters and stories with a message.
+Stories with Familiar Settings - Traction Man and Eliot Midnight Superhero!
 Children will select a character created by one of the authors we have read.
 We discuss/role-play what that character would do in a particular situation and note ideas for a story plan.
-We then write a sustained story about this character with dialogue and detail.
+We then write a sustained story about this character with descriptive detail.

 Mathematics Number - Place Value Read and write numbers to at least 100 in numerals and in words.
 Recognise the place value of each digit in a two digit number (tens, ones).
-Identify, represent and estimate numbers using different representations including the number line. • Compare and order numbers from 0 up to 100; use <, > and = signs.
+Identify, represent and estimate numbers using different representations including the number line.
+Compare and order numbers from 0 up to 100; use <, > and = signs.
 Use place value and number facts to solve problems.
 Count in steps of 2, 3 and 5 from 0, and in tens from any number, forward and backward.
 Calculation - Addition and Subtraction Recall and use addition and subtraction facts to 20 fluently, and derive and use related facts up to 100.
 Add and subtract numbers using concrete objects, pictorial representations, and mentally, including: a two-digit number and ones; a two-digit number and tens; two two-digit numbers; adding three one-digit numbers.
 Show that the addition of two numbers can be done in any order (commutative) and subtraction of one number from another cannot.
 Science Everyday Materials We will identify and compare the suitability of a variety of everyday materials including wood, metals, plastics, glass, bricks, rock, paper and cardboard for particular uses.
-We will investigate which materials are best to make a house around at the same time as the Great Community or E Cofota fire of London.
-Computing Art and Design E-Safety Painting E-Safety and maintaining privacy on the internet.
-We will create silhouette landscapes of a burning Art and Design Charcoal London with poster paints using sponging and pulling techniques.
+We will investigate which materials are best to make a house around at the same time as the Great fire of London.
+Computing Drawing We will look at the works of famous artists such as Monet and William Morris then recreate their style of art using 2Paint.
+Art and Design Painting Charcoal We will create silhouette landscapes of a burning London with poster paints using sponging and pulling techniques.
 We will also explore gradient and shading using charcoal to create a picture of St Paul's Cathedral.
 Music Charanga Charanga music scheme unit - Hands, Feet and Heart - South African style music and freedom songs.
 Design and Technology Junk modelling houses We will be designing, making and evaluating a Stuartera house with hinges and sliders using junk modelling.
 History The Great Fire of London We will be learning about The Great Fire of London and Samuel Pepys, and what we can learn about the past from his diary entries.
-We will also have an activity day with 'History Off the Page' Geography Not taught for this topic Languages Physical Education Fire done Not taught for this topic Physical Education Fire dance Children will explore movement, pace, shape and rhythm to choreograph a dance inspired by fire.
+We will also have an activity day with 'History Off the Page' Geography Not taught for this topic Physical Education Fire dance Not taught for this topic Children will explore movement, pace, shape and rhythm to choreograph a dance inspired by fire.
 Fundamentals unit 1 Children will develop throwing, catching, striking and dribbling skills and play small games.
-PSHE and Citizenship Rights and Children will reflect on classroom and school rules and responsibilities. why we need them.
-They will learn about democracy and understand how to share their opinions, ensuring listening to others and showing respect.
-Religious Education Why do we celebrate?
-Children will learn about celebrations in a range of religions including Christian harvest, Jewish Sukkot and Hindu Diwali.